universokobana/crunchybridge-offsite-backup/README.md

 It uses the [slack-cli](https://github.com/rockymadden/slack-cli) that is bundled with this installation.
 #### Heartbeat

-You can add a `CBOB_HEARTBEAT_URL` to the script so a request gets sent every time a backup is made.
+You can add a `CBOB_SYNC_HEARTBEAT_URL` to the script so a request gets sent every time a backup is made.

 #### Timezone